 Its study makes it clear that there is potential in everybody.
 At Erikson, you’ll develop a thorough knowledge of child development and best practices.
 And you’ll become able to improve the lives of the children and families in your care.

 Internships are an important component of your MSCD degree work.
 For two semesters, you’ll put theory into practice by working during the day at custom-selected field placement locations.
 (Child Life concentration students will complete a 600-hour child life internship.)

-Start this Fall and earn your Master’s in Child Development degree with our hybrid or online program if you choose the Core concentration*.
+Start this Fall or Spring and earn your Master’s in Child Development degree with our hybrid or online program if you choose the Core concentration*.
 Child Life concentration students start Fall term only.